Share

 Editing Images in WordPress

-When viewing the attachment details page for an image, you will notice, at the bottom, an “Edit More Details” link.
+When viewing the attachment details page for an image, you will notice, at the bottom, a “Edit More Details” link.
 Clicking this button takes you to an “Edit” option.
-If you click “Edit,” you will be presented with options allowing you to make some basic changes to the image.
-The editing features include crop, scale, image rotation, and flipping images.
+If you click “Edit,” you will be presented with options that allow you to make basic changes to the image.
+The editing features include cropping, scaling, image rotation, and image flipping.

 WordPress Basic Image Editing

-However, you can also proportionately scale an image to reduce its dimensions, while still maintaining its aspect ratio.
+However, you can also scale an image proportionally to reduce its dimensions while maintaining its aspect ratio.
 Furthermore, you can also crop an image by dragging the cursor over it to make a selection.
-This allows you to select the area to be kept, with the rest of the image being discarded.
+This allows you to select the area to keep, with the rest of the image discarded.

 WordPress Scale Image

 After you’ve made any changes, remember to save the image before returning it to the media library.
 Now, you can insert the new version of the file into your posts and pages.
-Any previous instances of the image used on your website will remain as they did before.
+Any previous instances of the image on your website will remain as they were.

 WordPress Media Library Settings